Halium/docs/supplementary/devices/rolex.rst

 Kernel & Hardware
 ^^^^^^^^^^^^^^^^^

-The kernel is based off LineageOS-R4A's kernel (though it has some halium specific patches).
+The kernel is based off nick's kernel (though it has some halium specific patches).

 Device Specifics
 ----------------